 3. The use of profanity is prohibited and violators are subject to disqualification.

 4. Any competitor rightfully suspended from ASA competition at any level will be suspended from ASA competition at all levels.
 The suspension and background reasons will be communicated to the ASA Federation and the National Office.
-A competitor may request reinstatement through the Competition Committee who will review and make a recommendation.
+A competitor may request reinstatement through the Competition Committee which will conduct a review and make a recommendation.

 A. ASA adheres to a maximum arrow speed in each competition class as measured by the official on-site chronographs, with a three percent (3%) margin for differences between chronographs.
 Refer to the section "CLASSES" of these rules for the maximum speed allowable in each class.
 Each competitor understands and agrees that they may be required to shoot through the designated on-site chronograph.
 Any arrow required to be shot through the chronograph during or after a tournament round that exceeds the maximum arrow speed for their class, plus three percent (3%) will result in the disqualification of that round’s score.